 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 HIP 2.0 is the State of Indiana’s plan to improve and expand the successful Healthy Indiana Plan (HIP) and concurrently replace traditional Medicaid in Indiana for all non-disabled Hoosiers ages 19-64.
-HIP currently provides health insurance coverage for uninsured adult Hoosiers ages 19-64 whose household income is at or less than the federal poverty level (FPL) and who are not otherwise eligible for Medicaid.
 HIP 2.0 builds on the successes of the original HIP design.
 It adds new pathways for coverage that promote employer-sponsored coverage and continue HIP’s private market consumer-directed model with incentives for members to take personal responsibility for their health.

 Through HIP 2.0, Indiana will preserve the core principals of HIP while working to:

-4. Why is the State using a consumer-driven model?
+Why is the Indiana using a consumer-driven model?

-6. How much will HIP expansion cost and how will this program be funded?
+How much will HIP 2.0 cost and how will this program be funded?

 HIP 2.0 will not raise taxes for Hoosiers.
 The federal government contributes to the program costs, and the state cost of expanding HIP between 2015 and 2020 is $1.5B.
 The State cost will be fully funded through Indiana’s existing cigarette tax revenue, and through support from Indiana’s hospitals, Hoosier taxpayers are further protected by annual contributions into the HIP trust fund to ensure appropriate reserves.